zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 This is English as a Second Language Podcast episod e 1,113.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Go to our website at ESLPod.com.
-Download a Learnin g Guide for this episode right after you become a member of ESL Podcast – mo re information on our website.
+Download a Learning Guide for this episode right after you become a member of ESL Podcast – mo re information on our website.

 This episode is a dialogue between a mother and a f ather who are trying to get a picture taken of the entire family.
 Let’s get start ed.